climlab/climlab/docs/source/installation.rst

     conda install climlab

-Binaries are available for OSX, Linux, and Windows.
+Binaries are available for OSX and Linux.
+Some binaries for earlier versions are available for Windows but this is not currently supported.

 Installing into a self-contained conda environment
 --------------------------------------------------